Unobtainiumrock/liri-bot/README.md

 };
 ```

-* create a file named `.env` with the following content and replace the place holders to your own API keys and secrets
+* create a file named `.env` with the following content and add your own API keys and secrets
 ```
 # Spotify API keys